sickfile/bladef/README.md

 # bladef
 win32 front end for the blade encoder writen in C

+You can download the Blade Encoder from here: http://www.rarewares.org/rrw/files/blade/blade0927.zip

+Extract bladedll.h and BladeEnc.dll in the same place with the source files from this project.

+Open .wav files with bladef and encode them to .mp3 files.

 To compile and link this with:

 1. Microsoft Visual Studio 2003 Professional command line tools you can download the The Microsoft Visual C++ Toolkit 2003 from here: http://kael.civfanatics.net/files/VCToolkitSetup.exe